If Someone Dies Without a Will, Who Gets the House?

 In cases of an “upside-down mortgage,” where more is owed than the house’s value, heirs don’t inherit the debt.
 However, the lender may foreclose and seek the remaining amount from the estate.

 Heirs opting to keep the home must pay off the mortgage first.
 This is often done by obtaining a new mortgage in their name.
-Lenders usually cooperate in such situations, but neglecting paying off the mortgage could lead to foreclosure.
+Lenders usually cooperate in such situations, but neglecting to pay off the mortgage could lead to foreclosure.

 Do You Owe Taxes?